MrPicklePinosaur/shrs/design/styledbuf_macro.md

 ```rust
 styled!("[blue]{vi_mode}[reset] [blue]{username}[white]@[blue]{hostname} {top_pwd} >")
 ```
-However this is not as readable, espcially when it's all on one line.
+However this is not as readable, especially when it's all on one line.